ckrilow/dev-ckrilow/pipelines/0025-qc_cluster/README.md

 # NOTE: Here we set the -G parameter due to our institute's LSF configuration.
 bgadd "/${USER}/logins"
 bsub -q normal -G team152 -g /${USER}/logins -Is -XF -M 8192 -R "select[mem>8192] rusage[mem=8192]" /bin/bash
+# NOTE: If you are running over many cells, you may need to start an
+# interactive session on a queue that allows long jobs
+#bsub -q long -G team152 -g /${USER}/logins -Is -XF -M 18192 -R "select[mem>18192] rusage[mem=18192]" /bin/bash

 # Activate the Conda environment (inherited by subsequent jobs).
 conda activate sc_qc_cluster